rexxar-tc/SquishyDuino/Software/README.md

 ##Software
 ==========

 Here's both the Arduino files and pre-compiled hex files ready for uploading.
 You will need some type of ISP programmer to upload the code.
 I use an Arduino Leonardo as a programmer.
-It's easiest to do this with the ATTiny on the board, with no other components.
+It's easiest to do this with the ATTiny on the board, with only the capacitor and voltage regulator.

 The programming pins are